DRM innovation fund

 5. Cameroon: Taxpayer data optimisation (DSF Module – RDF TAS)

-The project was implemented in partnership with: Revenue Development Foundation (RDF) and Direction Générale des Impôts (DGI)
+The project was implemented in partnership with Direction Générale des Impôts (DGI) and Revenue Development Foundation (RDF).

-The Gates Foundation was a principal co-financier of this initiative .
+The DRM Innovation Fund was co-funded by the Bill and Melinda Gates Foundation.
 The Foundation’s commitment to innovative solutions for public finance and governance played a crucial role in the DRM Innovation Fund’s achievements and impact across Africa.